danosborne/api-post/starling-st.md

 ### Entities

 We will use the [NeoJSON library](https://ci.inria.fr/pharo-contribution/job/EnterprisePharoBook/lastSuccessfulBuild/artifact/book-result/NeoJSON/NeoJSON.html) for parsing responses. `AccountBalance` will be our first entity definition.
-A class with instance variables named after the response properties will do.
-We need nothing but access methods at this point.
+A class with instance variables named after the response properties --and access methods-- will do.

 ```smalltalk
 StarlingEntity subclass: #AccountBalance